HackYourFuture/curriculum/study-manual.md

 Hi team, I get an error when running my server, anyone else ran into this problem also?
 ```

 This is not very helpful and will probably not get a lot of response.
 The reason is that there is no information which means any other trainees/mentors/coaches will not be able to know if the error is indeed the same.
 The best thing to do is to take a screenshot of or copy the error message and post it there.
-That way your colleagues will already know if it is something they recognize.
+That way your colleagues will already know if it is something they recognise.
 For example:

 ```
 Hi team, I get the following error when running my server for Node week 3 exercise 3: